-- e) Non-medically trained co-workers or supervisors cannot be relied upon to accurately determine the degree of an individual's opioid-related cognitive or performance impairment. - f) Opioid-related cognitive and performance impairment may occur even in individuals who have become tolerant to the use of opioid(s). - g) Guidelines for return to work in an SCP after the use of an opioid: - i.
+- d) An individual that has used an opioid cannot be relied upon to accurately determine the degree of their opioid-related cognitive or performance impairment and may underestimate the degree of their impairment. - e) Non-medically trained co-workers or supervisors cannot be relied upon to accurately determine the degree of an individual's opioid-related cognitive or performance impairment. - f) Opioid-related cognitive and performance impairment may occur even in individuals who have become tolerant to the use of opioid(s). - g) Guidelines for return to work in an SCP after the use of an opioid: - i.
 In general, an individual under occasional treatment with a shorter-acting or immediate-release opioid cannot work in an SCP for a minimum period of 8 hours after the time of their last use.
 This period may be longer depending on the duration of action of the opioid, the dosage of the opioid, the use of other medications, and a variety of other factors. - ii.
 An individual under occasional treatment with a long-acting opioid or a sustained-release opioid cannot work in an SCP for a minimum period of 24 hours after the time of their last use. - iii.
 The use of transdermal patches may result in longer duration of impairment, especially as the skin may act as a reservoir.

-After removal of the patch, serum fentanyl concentrations decline gradually, falling about 50% in approximately 17 hours (i.e. range: 13 to 22 hours).
+After removal of the patch, serum fentanyl concentrations decline gradually, falling about 50% in approximately 17 hours5 (i.e. range: 13 to 22 hours).
 The drug should clear within 4-5 half-lives, i.e. 68 to 85 hours (2.8-3.5 days).
 An individual under treatment with fentanyl transdermal patch cannot work in an SCP for a minimum period of 4 days (96 hours) after the removal of the last skin patch.